Ray Mielczarek

-Raymond "Ray" Mielczarek (10 February 1946 – 30 October 2013) was a Welsh professional footballer who gained 1 cap for Wales during his career.
+Raymond Mielczarek (10 February 1946 – 30 October 2013) was a Welsh professional footballer who gained 1 cap for Wales during his career.
 He was of both Polish and Luxembourgian descent.

 Club career

 As a youngster, Mielczarek was persuaded to become an apprentice at Wrexham by club coach Ken Roberts and later captained Wales at youth level whilst playing in the team's reserve side.
 He made his professional league debut in 1964 against Aldershot before establishing himself in the first team.
 In September 1967, he left to join Huddersfield Town for a fee of around £20,000 but a snapped cruciate ligament injury sustained after playing just 25 games for the club eventually lead to him leaving to sign for Rotherham United in January 1971.
 After making over 100 appearances for Rotherham, he was forced to retire when he suffered a recurrence of his cruciate ligament injury.

 International career

 Mielczarek won his only cap for Wales in a 1–0 win over Finland on 26 May 1971.
 He also later took part in a one-month tour of Asia and Oceania as part of a Wales XI.